biocad-students/sdr_tools/README.md

 - [ ] in Scala: it would be nice to implement fragment-based moves (to understand them better).

-- [ ] in Scala: there is always option to make algo much more faster - by implementing kd-tree or using some sort of hashing
+- [ ] in Scala: there is always option to make algo much more faster - by implementing kd-tree or using some sort of hashing.
+This article might be useful: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3576911/

 License